- Download our Moving to Qatar Guide (PDF)

 While the public transport network is developing, many residents still travel by car and find this the best way to get around.

-As a driver, it is critical to follow the rules of the road and remain vigilant.
+As a driver, it is critical to obey the rules of the road and remain vigilant.
 While crime is low, road accidents and related fatality rates are frighteningly high.
 Time and again, expats report the dangers and unpredictability of driving in Qatar, proving road safety is a concern in the emirate.

 Renting a car

+For those new to driving in Qatar or seeking a temporary mobility solution, renting a car can be a convenient option.
 Several major international car rental agencies operate in Qatar, such as Hertz, Avis and Europcar, as well as local agencies.

 Cycling in Qatar